PHPOffice/PhpSpreadsheet/docs/topics/conditional-formatting.md

 ```php
 $wizard->equals('Hello World');
 ```
-If you weren't using the Wizard, you would need to remember to wrap this value in quotes yourself (`'"Hello World"'`)
+If you weren't using the Wizard, but were creating the Conditional directly, you would need to remember to wrap this value in quotes yourself (`'"Hello World"'`)

 However, a cell reference or a formula are also string data, so we need to tell the Wizard if the value that we are passing in isn't just a string literal value, but should be treated as a cell reference or as a formula.